 The Different Light Collective is a small team of producers, technicians and artists working in and around Lincolnshire that is committed to staging events and activities that engage local communities and allow individuals, their friends and families and the wider public to see the place where they live in a different light.

 The Collective works with communities, artists, schools, groups, businesses and councils to create special events of different shapes and sizes that amaze and inspire but also get people talking to each other.
 The Collective works out of Spilsby Sessions House in the Lincolnshire Wolds.

 Have a look round our website to see who Different Light is, what it’s been doing and what it’s got coming up next…

 Simon (also known as Mr Holly) is a freelance Producer who has been based in Lincolnshire working across the arts sector for more than 30 years.
 From 2004 to 2015 he was the Director of Lincoln Drill Hall, at the time a brand new arts centre for the city & county.
-Since 2015 he has worked with a wide variety of festivals & events across the region including Frequency Festival, Stamford Georgian Festival, 1215.Today, Transported, Peterborough Presents, The Mighty Creatives and Imagineer Productions’ Bridge Project.
-He is also works as a key member of the Creative Team for the Gravity Fields Festival of Arts & Science in Grantham (the Sept 2020 edition was cancelled due to Covid19, but it’ll be back in Sept 2022) and works closely with Andy Johnson-Smith on Spilsby Light Night and an increasingly wide range of other Different Light projects.
+Since 2015 he has worked with a wide variety of festivals & events across the region including Frequency Festival, Transported, Peterborough Presents, The Mighty Creatives and Imagineer Productions’ Bridge Project and has also been a key member of the Creative Team for the Gravity Fields Festival in Grantham and Stamford’s biennial Georgian Festival.
+Simon works closely with Andy Johnson-Smith and Bruce Knight on Spilsby Light Night and an increasingly wide range of other Different Light projects.